 Turn the stove down to the lowest setting you can and still keep it simmering.

-Every hour or so check on the simmering potpourri and add water to keep it going.
+Every hour or so check on the DIY Christmas Stovetop Potpourri and add water to keep it going.

 Please do not drink the potpourri.
 I know it is all edible but the combination is not wonderful for consuming.